huggingface/blog/better-transformer.md

 Therefore the speedup of the fastpath execution comes from 2 different ways: a base speedup that is related to the fused kernel optimization, and the sparsity speedup related to the amount of padded tokens from the input sentence.

-Let us now quickly understand the concept of a fused  operator and how sparsity is leveraged to make execution of transformer encoder faster!
+Let us now quickly understand the concept of a fused  operator and how sparsity is leveraged to make execution of Transformer encoder faster!

 ### What is a fused operator ?

 “Kernel fusion” means to write a set of sequential operations in a single compiled and optimized so called “kernel” that will be called at runtime for faster execution.
-In practice these kernels are useful to enhance the throughput of model execution at training and inference.
+In practice these kernels are useful to enhance the throughput of model execution at training and inference times.

 | ![Figure](assets/116_bettertransformer/diagram-encoder.png) |
 |:--:|
 | <b> Diagram of the Transformer Encoder Architecture (from "Attention Is All You Need"):
 The fused TransformerEncoder operator includes multiple constituent inputs in a single optimized operator, combining operations and processes both dense torch.tensor and variable-length torch.nested_tensor.
-TransformerEncoder calls the fused Multi-Head Attention operator which includes several fused kernels combining multiple kernels each. </b>|
+TransformerEncoder calls the fused Multi-Head Attention operator which includes several fused kernels combining multiple kernels each.
+Link to the original image: https://www.google.com/url?q=https://pytorch.org/blog/a-better-transformer-for-fast-transformer-encoder-inference/&sa=D&source=docs&ust=1668420130240835&usg=AOvVaw0HVB0dX5Qhamr99nys4shg </b>|

-In BetterTransformer, the entire encoder layer operation is implemented as a single operator, which makes its execution faster than running each operation of the transformer encoder step by step.
+In BetterTransformer, the entire encoder layer operation is implemented as a single operator, which makes its execution faster than running each operation of the Transformer encoder step by step.

 To understand better how fused kernels help, it is necessary to do the distinction between a task that is *compute bound* and *memory bound*.
 For the former case, the throughput is limited by the *computational throughput*, which is commonly measured in floating-point operations per second.
 In a memory bound task, the global throughput is limited by the reading and writing throughput of the device.
-In the case of transformer models, the [bottleneck is most often memory I/O](https://arxiv.org/abs/2007.00072).
+In the case of transformers models, the [bottleneck is most often memory I/O](https://arxiv.org/abs/2007.00072).

 Therefore, on GPUs, one of the key ideas is to keep to the minimum the tensor read and writes between the on-chip SRAMs — closer to the processing units and with the highest bandwidth — and the GPU main memory, which has slower I/O. For example, Flash Attention proposes to fuse all the attention operations into a single kernel that avoids much of the read and writes with the main memory.